Henry Kimball Hadley: Composing

 Henry Hadley was one of the most performed and published American composers of his day.
 He considered himself first and foremost an orchestral composer, to which his many overtures, symphonic poems, orchestral suites, and symphonies attest.
 He also wrote brief concertos for both cello (his Konzertstück) and piano (his Concertino, Op.
 131).

 Yet he also wrote a large number of stage works, including several operettas and musicals, along with his five operas.
+His 1903 Broadway musical Nancy Brown was created as a starring vehicle for the actress Marie Cahill.
 Though his operas Azora and Cleopatra's Night received the most attention, his comedy Bianca, which won a prize offered by the American Society of Singers for the best chamber opera in English, perhaps due to its modest demands, received a number of performances during Hadley's lifetime and a few afterwards, even in Japan in the early 1950s.

 During his years in San Francisco, Hadley made friends among the city's elite, which led him to become a member of the exclusive Bohemian Club, for which he wrote three "music dramas", designed to be given a single performance outdoors at the Bohemian Grove in Northern California.
 These works were very similar to operas, but also contained some spoken dialogue.
 Hadley later adapted music from these works to be performed as orchestral suites.

 He also wrote a number of chamber works, although "he had no compelling desire" to compose them.
 He produced a violin sonata, two string quartets, and two piano trios.
 According to Tawa, his most noteworthy chamber effort was the quintet in a minor for piano and strings, Op.
 50, written in 1919.

 Hadley also wrote a large number of cantatas and oratorios, some of them, such as Resurgam, conceived on a very large scale.
 His work as a song composer is also noteworthy.
 Villamil claims that "Of his nearly 200 songs many can still be recommended for their unaffected, buoyant lyricism."
 She praises their "supple vocal lines" that are "sensitive to poetic concerns" and accompaniments that "can be inventive and provocative."
 One of his choruses from The New Earth titled, "Song of the Marching Men," has been recorded.

 Hadley was also a pioneer in film music.
 He was filmed by Warner Bros. conducting the New York Philharmonic in the overture to Wagner's opera Tannhäuser, the Vitaphone short that opened the program including its 1926 film, Don Juan with John Barrymore; this was the first feature film with a synchronized music and sound effects score, which was compiled and composed by William Axt and David Mendoza, conducted by Herman Heller, and played by the New York Philharmonic.
 Subsequently, Hadley wrote a complete original Vitaphone score for the 1927 Barrymore film When a Man Loves in which Heller conducted the "Vitaphone Symphony Orchestra" for the soundtrack.